contract dispute arbitration in Sharpsburg, Georgia 30277

 Arbitration Clash in Sharpsburg: The Battle Over Ballpark Concrete

-In the humid summer of 2023, tensions flared between two long-time business associates in Sharpsburg, Georgia.
-Miller Construction LLC, a local general contractor owned by Jake Miller, found itself locked in arbitration with Claystone Ready-Mix Concrete, owned by Sandra Kim, over a $185,000 contract dispute that threatened both companies' reputations and livelihoods.
+In the humid summer of 2023, tensions flared between two long-time business associates in a local business, a local general contractor owned by the claimant, found itself locked in arbitration with Claystone Ready-Mix Concrete, owned by Sandra Kim, over a $185,000 contract dispute that threatened both companies' reputations and livelihoods.
 The trouble began in January 2023, when Miller Construction secured a contract to build a new community ballpark in Sharpsburg (zipcode 30277).
 They subcontracted Claystone Ready-Mix Concrete to supply and pour the concrete foundations by March 15th, with the understanding that full payment of $185,000 was due within 30 days after delivery.
 By mid-March, Claystone had delivered the concrete and completed the pour on schedule.
 However, Miller Construction withheld the final payment, claiming that the concrete mix failed to meet the specified strength tests outlined in their agreement.
-Miller alleged that several sections of the foundation showed premature cracking, which delayed subsequent construction phases and inflated costs by an estimated $40,000.
-Sandra Kim disputed this, providing independent lab results confirming the concrete met all required standards.
+Miller alleged that several sections of the foundation showed premature cracking, which delayed subsequent construction phases and inflated costs by an estimated $40,000. the claimant disputed this, providing independent lab results confirming the concrete met all required standards.
 She insisted the delays stemmed from Miller’s poor site management rather than material defects.
 Unable to settle their differences through negotiation, both parties agreed to binding arbitration under the Georgia Construction Dispute Resolution Act by April 2023.
-The arbitration hearing took place in early June at the Henry County Courthouse, bringing together Jake Miller, Sandra Kim, their legal teams, and expert witnesses.
+The arbitration hearing took place in early June at the Coweta County Courthouse, bringing together Jake Miller, Sandra Kim, their legal teams, and expert witnesses.
 Miller’s structural engineer testified about apparent micro-cracking and moisture issues, while Claystone’s materials expert refuted those claims with detailed testing reports.
 After two days of testimony and presentations, the arbitrator—retired judge Harold Stevens—retired to deliberate.
-On June 15th, he issued a reasoned award: Miller Construction was entitled to a $20,000 deduction based on minor deficiencies found in a limited section of the foundation, but Claystone was owed the remaining $165,000.
+On June 15th, he issued a reasoned award: the claimant was entitled to a $20,000 deduction based on minor deficiencies found in a limited section of the foundation, but Claystone was owed the remaining $165,000.
 The arbitrator also ruled that neither party would receive additional damages for delays or legal fees.
 The outcome was a hard-fought compromise.
 While Claystone recouped most of the contract value, Miller Construction secured a partial concession validating their concerns.
 Both business owners expressed a mixture of relief and frustration but agreed to move forward with caution on future projects.
 In the wake of the arbitration, Jake Miller reflected, "This experience taught me the importance of clearer specs and stronger oversight.
 Arbitration was tough but preferable to a costly lawsuit."
 Sandra Kim added, "We stand by our quality, but this dispute made us more open to early communication with clients."
 The Sharpsburg case exemplifies the complex realities of construction disputes in small-town Georgia—where trust, timing, and technical details collide.
 Arbitration offered a pragmatic path to resolution, preserving business relationships and community growth amid conflict.